thekid510/web-module-challenge-scope-and-closure/README.md

 ```

 a.
 Where is closure used in this code?
 How can you tell?

+The closure is inside the return function because under that referencing the closure above and Closures give us the ability to access a functions outer scope from an inner function even when the parents function has been closed just like we see above .

 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?

+What is always the same is that Dan will roll 2 dice rolling a number between 1-6, and what can change is the number that Dan rolls but it could be the same 2 numbers between 1-6.

 c.
 What is the lexical scope of `newRoll`?

+The Lexical scope of newRoll is at line 52 because it creates a new scope.

 ### Task 3 - Stretch Goals